brianhuynh2021/Use_API_to_clone_and_analyst_stock/README.md

 ## Additional Notes:

 You have 7 days to complete this assignment and submit your solution.

+*** Here I save my API_KEY as .env file and load it once I clone the repo (This .env file) not upload to github and add .env to .gitignore file
 ## Before to call thea API please follow steps
+*** Important
+Step 1: Please copy .env.sample into .env by
+    - cp .env.sample .env
+Step 2:
 - If you wanna run project as local without docker running please do this
     - python manage.py makemigrations
     - python manage.py migrates